min2ha/ukwa-site/content/target/50396/index.en.md

   "subject": "Brexit"
 }

-#  BBC News: What might a post-Brexit EU look like?

 Think piece speculates on the future of the European Union after Brexit.
 The most likely outcome is a mukti-speed Europe.
 That's the idea that "coalitions of the willing" can move forward on big projects even if others want to linger on the starting line.